microtema/secure-password-exchange/README.md

 ![Runtime-View](./docs/images/06-Runtime-View.png)

 ### 6.1 Runtime Scenarios
-- **Password Storage**:
+* **Password Storage**:
     1. User submits password.
     2. API Gateway forwards request to the application.
-    3. Application encrypts password and stores it in S3.
+    3. Application encrypts password and stores it in Database.
-    4. Encryption keys are fetched from Secrets Manager.
-- **Password Retrieval**:
+* **Password Retrieval**:
     1. User requests a password.
     2. API Gateway forwards request to the application.
-    3. Application fetches and decrypts the password from S3.
+    3. Application fetches and decrypts the password from Database.
-    4. Decryption keys are fetched from Secrets Manager.
+* **Password Delete**
+    1. EventBridge publish a PasswordExpiredEvent.
+    2. Application listen to PasswordExpiredEvent and delete the password from database.
+* **Password Insert**
+  1. Database fire Insert event
+  2. Application listen to InsertEvent and check the storage event.
+  3. If storage event is **Time based** then schedule a PasswordExpiredJob via EventBridge
+* **Password Read**
+  1. Database fire Read event
+  2. Application listen to ReadEvent and check the storage event.
+  3. If storage event is **Once** then fire a PasswordExpiredEvent via EventBridge

 ## 8. Cross-cutting Concepts